cjjohanson/Classification-of-Pulsar-Stars/README.md

-# Springboard assignments and capstone projects
+# Classification of Pulsar Stars

 This repository contains all relevant files for the first capstone project as part of Springboard's Data Science Bootcamp.